Differentially Private Substring and Document Counting with Near-Optimal Error: Abstract

 \section{Abstract}

+For databases consisting of many text documents, one of the most fundamental data analysis tasks is counting (i) how often a pattern appears as a substring in the database (\emph{substring counting}) and (ii) how many documents in the collection contain the pattern as a substring (\emph{document counting}).
+If such a database contains sensitive data, it is crucial to protect the privacy of individuals in the database.
 Differential privacy is the gold standard for privacy in data analysis.
-In many data analysis applications, the data is a database of \emph{documents}.
-For databases consisting of many documents, one of the most fundamental problems is that of pattern matching and computing (i) how often a pattern appears as a substring in the database (\emph{substring counting}) and (ii) how many documents in the collection contain the pattern as a substring (\emph{document counting}).
-In this paper, we initiate the theoretical study of substring and document counting under differential privacy.
+It gives rigorous privacy guarantees, but comes at the cost of yielding less accurate results.
+In this paper, we carry out a theoretical study of substring and document counting under differential privacy.